Johnson & Johnson raises its 2026 guidance. Can JNJ rise to 250 USD?

 About Johnson & Johnson

-Founded in 1886 in the US, Johnson & Johnson manufactures medical products, pharmaceuticals, and health-related items, including personal care products and medical devices.
-J&J is renowned for its popular brands, such as Band-Aid, Neutrogena, Tylenol, and others.
+Founded in 1886 in the US, Johnson & Johnson manufactures a range of medical products, pharmaceuticals, and health-related items, including personal care products and medical devices.
+J&J is renowned for its popular brands, including Band-Aid, Neutrogena, Tylenol, and others.
 The company went public in 1944 and is now one of the largest healthcare corporations in the world.

 Image of the Johnson & Johnson company name